Eficetti/taigaREST_models/README.md

 /// Based on the each jobType
 switch (payload.jobType) {

-    /// Convert into a epic
+    /// Convert into epic
     case 'epic':
         TaigaEpicData correctDataType = payload.data as TaigaEpicData;

-    /// Convert into a task
+    /// Convert into task
     case 'task':
         TaigaTaskData correctDataType = payload.data as TaigaTaskData;

-    /// Convert into a issue
+    /// Convert into issue
     case 'issue':
         TaigaIssueData correctDataType = payload.data as TaigaIssueData;

-    /// Convert into a userstory
+    /// Convert into userstory
     case 'userstory':
         TaigaUserStoryData correctDataType = payload.data as TaigaUserStoryData;

-    /// Convert into a milestone(Sprint)
+    /// Convert into milestone(Sprint)
     case 'milestone':
         DataSprint correctDataType = payload.data as DataSprint;